lacounty-isab/workshops/ds/python/readme.md

 # Python Workshops

-I haven't been making the Python workshops publically available because they have incorporated sensitive datasets in a few of the examples.
-I intend to remedy this starting with Workshop 5.
+I only started making the Python workshops available publicly with Workshop 5 because earlier ones incorporate sensitive datasets in a few of the examples.